They love LA: Spurs snap Lakers 4-game winning streak

 TIP-INS

-Spurs: Drew Eubanks (health and safety protocols), Quinndary Weatherspoon (knee) and Derrick White (toe) were inactive.
+Spurs: Dejounte Murray added 18 points and eight rebounds. ...
+Drew Eubanks (health and safety protocols), Quinndary Weatherspoon (knee) and Derrick White (toe) were inactive.

-Lakers: Alex Caruso returned after being held out five games due to the league’s COVID-19 protocols and scored eight points in 20 minutes. ...
+Lakers: Kyle Kuzma had 13 points and 10 rebounds. ...
+Los Angeles was 43 of 86 from the floor, marking the first time in 36 games it has lost when shooting at least 50%. ...
+The Lakers scored 66 points in the paint, marking the second time this season they have scored at least 60 points inside. ...
+Alex Caruso returned after being held out five games due to the league's COVID-19 protocols and scored eight points in 20 minutes. ...
 Guard Kentavious Caldwell-Pope missed his third consecutive game due to an ankle injury.

 UP NEXT